Château Croix de Labrie Saint-Emilion Grand Cru 2019

 Wine rated (2021 guide) 96-97/100 (Jonathan Choukroun Chicheportiche)

-The nose is floral and elegant, offering a slight concentration as well as controlled power and finesse.
-The aromatic palette is beautifully broad.
-There are notes of blueberry, lily, small blue fruits and, more subtly, raspberry, combined with hints of crushed strawberry, crushed cherry, delicate hints of licorice, sweet blond tobacco and a subtle hint of terroir (local biotope).
-The palate is fruity and offers brightness, richness, depth, bite, lovely energy, and a pleasant melodious and fresh quality.
-On the palate, this wine expresses notes of juicy/pulpy blackberry, bright cherry and, more subtly, pulpy redcurrants combined with hints of raspberry, lily, chocolate, caramelization, subtle hints of sweet blond tobacco, morello cherry and a very discreet hint of cedar/small fresh flowers (in the background).
-There is a subtle hint of saltiness on the finish.
-The tannins are elegant and mellow.
-There is a certain richness/concentration, but it is controlled/refined.
+The nose is floral and elegant, offering a subtle intensity along with power, control, and finesse.
+The aromatic profile is beautifully broad.
+It features notes of blueberry, lily, blue berries, and a hint of raspberry, combined with hints of crushed strawberry, hints of crushed cherry, delicate hints of licorice, sweet blond tobacco, and a subtle hint of the local terroir.
+The palate is fruity and offers vibrancy, richness, depth, a lively bite, lovely energy, and a pleasant, fresh, melodious quality.
+On the palate, this wine expresses notes of juicy/plump blackberry, vibrant cherry, and, to a lesser extent, plump redcurrants, combined with hints of raspberry, lily, chocolate, caramelization, subtle notes of sweet blond tobacco and morello cherry, as well as a very discreet hint of cedar and fresh wildflowers (in the background).
+There is a subtle hint of minerality and salinity on the finish.
+The tannins are elegant and velvety.
+A certain richness and concentration, yet with control and finesse.
 A lovely texture and touch on the finish.
 Good length.

 The Wine Cellar Insider - Jeff Leve